dharnitski/dharnitski.github.io/_posts/2017-04-24-golang-with-aws-codebuild.md

 ---
 layout: post
-title:  "Golang on AWS CodeBuild beyond hello-world"
+title:  Go on AWS CodeBuild beyond Hello World
 categories:
-tags: tag1 tag2 tag3
+tags: Go AWS CodeBuild DevOps
-published: false
+excerpt: "AWS documentation describes how to deal Hello World using CodeBuild.
+What will happen if we want to build more sophisticated project?
+Join me in this post if you want to know."
 ---